Choutw/pto2023/README.md

 # Welcome to PTO!

-This project is a web-based mini-game inspired by the concept of the game "Snakes and Ladders".
-It conveys educational information related to the solar system and eventually generates a random travel route for the users.
+This project is a web-based single-player game inspired by the concept of "Snakes and Ladders".
+It conveys educational information related to the planets of solar system and eventually generates a random travel route for the users.

 # DEMO